HHS/ACF-pir-data/PIR_Pipeline/README.md

 # PIR Pipeline

 ## Overview
 This package is designed to streamline PIR survey data analysis.
 The pipeline accepts data in .xlsx or .xls formats and ingests it into a MySQL database.
 Questions can then be linked across years providing some longitudinal view of the data.
-The package includes an R shiny dashboard that allows for exploration and review of the data.
+The package includes an R Shiny dashboard that allows for exploration and review of the data.
 Please note that this package is currently designed for single-user environments and is not compatible with cloud-based systems out of the box.

 ## Getting Started
 - View the full [technical documentation for the pipeline](./documentation/technical_documentation.md).